 The Kelowna Ski Club (KSC) started up sometime in the mid-50’s as a 'Social Club'.
-One of the founders, Doug Herbert, still resides in Kelowna.
+One of the founders, Doug Herbert, resided in Kelowna until his death in 2016 at the age of 96.
+"Herbert's Hollow," a ski run at Big White Ski Resort was named in Doug's honor in appreciation for his many years of volunteer services in various capacities.
 The club was originally a social club for Kelowna (mostly adult) residents who enjoyed the sport of alpine skiing.
 The clubs’ original location was on the Black Knight Mountain Ski Hill, now known as Black Mountain, and had two rope tows and a ski jump.

 When developers Doug Mervyn and Cliff Serwa opened up the Big White Ski area, the KSC was given a parcel of land which was located in the area of the Grey Stokes condominiums in return for the closing of the Black Mountain Area and moving to the Big White ski hill.
 One of the Black Mountain rope tows was moved to Big White at this time.

 Dr. Allan France, retired physician, spearheaded the building of a ski cabin that was also a Bed & Breakfast on the Greystokes site.
 A full time caretaker was employed and everything seemed to work out well for the club until the first condo complex “The Monashee” was built at Big White.
 Many of the ski club members purchased units in the Monashee so the ski cabin became less used and started running the club into debt.
 Big White took over the Ski Clubs’ debt and in return took over the club cabin.
 Finding little use for the cabin, Big White burned it down.

 The current club cabin was originally the Ski Shop & Ticket Office, situated where the ‘Loose Moose’ upper Day Lodge was, which is now the Aspens Condominium Development.
 It was later moved to where the present ‘VCM’ is and operated as the BW Ski School office.